-Memory T cells: Specialized T cells that persist following a primary immune response to an antigen and have the ability to elicit an immediate immune response to subsequent exposure to the same antigen.
+Memory T cells: specialized T cells that persist following a primary immune response to an antigen and have the ability to elicit an immediate and more potent immune response in the event of subsequent exposures to the same antigen

 - Following a primary immune response, ∼ 90% of effector T cells die via apoptosis; a small fraction of the effector T cells survive to become memory T cells.

 - Effector memory T cells (TEM cells, CCR7 negative cells): or that persist in the circulation and peripheral tissue.